• Skip to primary navigation

 • Crunchy, salty, and slightly sweet

-• Makes a healthy snack or side dish
+• Makes an excellent snack or side dish

 • Quick and easy - ready in 30 minutes!